ossrs/srs-docs/src/pages/faq-oryx.md

 OBS --RTMP--> Video number, Bilibili, Kuaishou, and other live streaming platforms
 ```

-It seems that OBS's link is shorter and simpler, and it doesn't need to go through SRS Stack or pay
+It seems that OBS's link is shorter and simpler, and it doesn't need to go through Oryx or pay
 money.
-So why does SRS Stack still need to do restreaming, and what are the drawbacks of OBS's solution?
+So why does Oryx still need to do restreaming, and what are the drawbacks of OBS's solution?

 The advantage of OBS restreaming is that it doesn't cost money and can be restreamed directly.
 The
 disadvantage is that its uplink/upload bandwidth is doubled.
 For example, a 2Mbps stream, if restreamed